gboigwe/gboigwe/README.md

 ### Hi there 👋

 - 🔭 I’m currently on ALX SE learning platform
+- 🔭 I'm also currently building on stacks network

 <!--
 **gboigwe/gboigwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.